Types of Complaints

 - HLC Complaints

 Students with complaints about classes, instruction, faculty members, faculty advisors or other academically related matters should try to address their concerns with the instructor or faculty member first.
 If matters cannot be resolved the student should address their concerns with the department chair that oversees the faculty member and academic discipline.
-If matters cannot be resolved at the departmental level the student should address their concerns with the Vice President for Academic Affairs and/or the Vice President for Student Services.
 Efforts to resolve complaints in this manner are considered ‘Informal Complaints’.
 Formal Complaints may be filed with the Vice President for Student Services as a final effort to resolve an issue.

 Grade Appeals must follow the procedures outlined in Academic Policy 100-11-04.